-We will be studying the nature of terrorism, and considering questions such as who are terrorists, what are terrorists' grievances with the larger society, and what are the best ways for societies and governments to combat terrorism.
+We will be studying the nature of terrorism, and considering questions such as who are terrorists, what are terrorists' grievances, and what are the best ways for societies and governments to combat terrorism.
 Because terrorism is a tactic that is calculated to create fear and influence public opinion, we are interested in the various roles of media.
-Of particular interest will be how people learn about events in society, how news reports about reality, and how officials and news workers attempt to explain the problem of terrorism.
+Of particular interest will be how people learn about events in society, how news reports about reality, and how officials and media attempt to explain the problem of terrorism.